d12frosted/elpa-mirror/stable-melpa/auto-dark-readme.txt

-Auto-Dark is an auto-changer between 2 themes, dark/light, respecting the overall settings of MacOS.
+Auto-Dark is an auto-changer between 2 themes, dark/light, respecting the overall settings of MacOS and Windows.
 To enable it, install the package and add it to your load path:

     (require 'auto-dark)
+    (auto-dark-mode t)

-To customize the themes used by light / dark mode:
+To customize the themes used by light/dark mode:

     M-x customize-group auto-dark